panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 console.log(fruits); // => ['banana', 'apple', 'orange']
 ```

-Fortunately the JavaScript world is changing.
+Fortunately, the JavaScript world is changing.
 The three dots operator `...` fixes many of these situations.
-The operator is introduced by ECMAScript 6 and in my opinion is a noticeable improvement.
+The operator is introduced by ECMAScript 6 and in my opinion, is a noticeable improvement.

 This article walks through `...` operator use cases and shows how to solve similar problems.